 CSSC partner with Action Deaf Youth

-The Controlled Schools’ Support Council (CSSC) has secured funding for the second time from the Department for Communities’ Sign Language Partnership Group to deliver its programme of sign language workshops.
+The Controlled Schools’ Support Council (CSSC) secured funding for the second time from the Department for Communities’ Sign Language Partnership Group to deliver its programme of sign language workshops (January 2020).

-CSSC is delighted to announce Action Deaf Youth as the organisation who will work with CSSC to deliver the programme ‘Engaging with Sign – a language for you and me’ to 10 controlled primary schools.
-The 10 controlled primary schools participating are:
+In January 2020, CSSC was delighted to announce Action Deaf Youth as the organisation who will work with CSSC to deliver the programme ‘Engaging with Sign – a language for you and me’ to 10 controlled primary schools.
+The 10 controlled primary schools participating included: